ghc-proposals/ghc-proposals/proposals/0570-string-interpolation.rst

 When ``-XQualifiedStrings`` is enabled, ``:: String`` is _not_ included.

 It's highly recommended that every string type with an ``IsString`` instance provides at least one string interpolator reusing the built-in ``Interpolate`` class.
 That way, there's always an option to use ``MyString.s"..."`` if the user does not wish to globally enable ``-XOverloadedStrings``.
-This interpolator would probably be implemented as:
+This interpolator should simply be a monomorphized version of the default interpolator:

 ::